elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 If you've waded through an overly complex SPA that Reduxes all the things (for example), you've felt the maintenance and iteration costs that often accompany all that fancy JavaScript.

-Phoenix Live View feels like a perfect fit for the 90% of the time that you do want some live updates but don't actually need the wrecking ball of many modern JS frameworks.
+Phoenix LiveView feels like a perfect fit for the 90% of the time that you do want some live updates but don't actually need the wrecking ball of many modern JS frameworks.

-Let's get Live View up and running to support a feature that pushes out live updates as our server enacts a step-by-step process of creating a GitHub repo.
+Let's get LiveView up and running to support a feature that pushes out live updates as our server enacts a step-by-step process of creating a GitHub repo.

 Here's the functionality we're building: